clojusc/trifl/README.md

 [![][logo]][logo-large]

-*The Clojure utility library that dares not speaks its name*
+*The Clojure utility library that dares not speak its name*

 #### Table of Contents